Alexander I, Emperor of All Russia

 Louise of Baden; Credit – Wikipedia

-Looking over a list of eligible princesses, Catherine the Great was favorably impressed by Louise of Baden, who was 12 years old at the time and a daughter of Karl Ludwig, Hereditary Prince of Baden and Amelia Frederica of Hesse-Darmstadt.
-Louise, along with her younger sister Frederica (who eventually married King Gustav IV Adolf of Sweden), went to St. Petersburg, Russia in the fall of 1792.
+Looking over a list of eligible princesses, Catherine the Great was favorably impressed by twelve-year-old Louise of Baden, a daughter of Karl Ludwig, Hereditary Prince of Baden and Amelia Frederica of Hesse-Darmstadt.
+Louise and her younger sister Frederica (who eventually married King Gustav IV Adolf of Sweden), went to St. Petersburg, Russia in the fall of 1792.
 Empress Catherine was enchanted with the young princess and Louise was attracted to the tall, handsome Alexander.
-Louise stayed in Russia so that she could learn the Russian language and convert to Russian Orthodoxy.
+Louise stayed in Russia to learn the Russian language and convert to Russian Orthodoxy.
 She exchanged her birth name for Elizabeth Alexeievna and became a Grand Duchess of Russia.
 The couple was formally betrothed in May 1793 and the wedding occurred on September 28, 1793.
 The bride was fourteen and the groom was fifteen.
 Catherine the Great had the Alexander Palace at Tsarskoye Selo built for Alexander and Elizabeth Alexeievna on the occasion of their marriage.

 Alexander and Louise; Credit – Wikipedia